engelkri/emmaspiro.github.io/_pages/team.md

 layout: page
 permalink: /team
 title: team
-description: Members and close collaborators of the group.
+description: I have been honored to work with many students, researchers, postdoctoral scholars, and collaborators over the years.
 nav: true
 nav_rank: 6
 ---